lgactna/thesis-compile/md/_FSIDI submission.md

 These three approaches are not mutually exclusive within a single synthesizer, though many prior synthesizers have supported only one approach to generate artifacts. **!tbl:prior-techniques** below denotes the approaches used by each of the synthesizers previously discussed.
 Where source code is unavailable, a best effort was made to identify the approach used by a particular synthesizer based on its published paper, if one exists; otherwise, the entire row contains question marks.

-*!tbl:prior-techniques|Summary of artifact generation techniques in prior synthesizers|0.2,0.2666,0.2666,0.2666*
+*!tbl:prior-techniques|Summary of artifact generation techniques in prior synthesizers|l,l,l,l*

 | Synthesizer                                                                             | Physical                                                  | Agentless                   | Agent-based             |
 | --------------------------------------------------------------------------------------- | --------------------------------------------------------- | --------------------------- | ----------------------- |